tobe/tskmgr/README.md

 # tskmgr

 A simple task manager built in WPF.
-As a uni project.
+As a uni project (hence all the comments are in Croatian, but I'm sure you'll find your way through).

 ![tskmgr](https://raw.github.com/tobe/tskmgr/master/screenshot.png)